By Matt Murphy

 The critiques seemed to backstop rumblings among State House Republicans in recent months that Jones, who would likely have the votes to withstand a challenge today, could face competition next year depending on the results of the November election.

 Jones's style has often been to pick issues on which he'll battle with Democrats, who outnumber Republicans in the House by more than five-to-one.
-By opting against trying to embarrass or challenge Democrats at every turn, Jones has calculated that Democrats may be more willing to work with him when he really wants to get something done.

 "In my opinion we have to change the leadership within the Republican Party," Lyons said.
 "If we're ever going to make any changes on Beacon Hill and in Massachusetts it is time to have Republicans who understand that our job is to go in there and protect the taxpayers and to fight as an opposition party and be unafraid to stand for the values that we stand for and when we have leadership that wants to bend and go along with the priorities of the Democrats we're going to be nothing but a failure."

 Lombardo, who often works closely with Lyons, told the News Service later in the day that he agreed with Lyons.

 "I do.
 It's been about 12 years that Leader Jones has led the Republican caucus and like anything after 12 years things become stale and it's time for new blood," Lombardo said.
 "There are those who want the Republican Party to be a true opposition party and under this leadership the Republican Party is more an accessory to the Democratic Party."

 Jones, in an interview with the News Service, said he believes Lyons is expressing a "distinctly minority view" among House Republicans and defended his approach of being selective when challenging Democratic leaders.
 He said he's confident that he still has "strong support" within the caucus to remain on as leader, but will be prepared for a challenge in January, if he wins re-election.